-Prior to joining the Firm, Michael was the co-managing partner, Americas, for a large international law firm.
+Michael is a member of the Firm’s Executive Committee and Management Committee.
+Prior to joining the Firm, he was the co-managing partner, Americas, for a large international law firm.

 In re Granada Securities Litigation, MDL No. 837 (W.D.
 Mich.): First-chair in a securities class action in which the plaintiffs sought in excess of $1 billion in damages from a law firm and an accounting firm; handled all aspects of pre-trial litigation, including class-action evidentiary hearing and bar-order fairness hearing*

 Cordial v.
 John Gianola, et al., No. 92-C-B930 (Cir.
 Ct.
 Kanawha Cty., West Virginia): Action by Department of Insurance of West Virginia against accounting firm seeking in excess of $95 million in damages in connection with the failure of Blue Cross Blue Shield of West Virginia*